eclipse-openj9/openj9/doc/compiler/MicroJIT/README.md

 MicroJIT to a new platform requires rewriting much of the code generator in that target platform.
 The current list of available platforms is available [here](Platforms.md).

-MicroJIT uses a stack based [vISA](vISA.md) for its internal model of how to execute Bytecodes.
+MicroJIT uses a stack-based [vISA](vISA.md) for its internal model of how to execute bytecodes.
-This maps cleanly onto the JVM Bytecode, so MicroJIT uses the number of stack slots for JVM data types that the JVM spec requires where ever the target architecture allows.
+This maps cleanly onto the JVM Bytecode, so MicroJIT uses the number of stack slots for JVM data types that the JVM specification requires wherever the target architecture allows.

 To keep track of the location of parameters and locals, as well as for creating the required GCStackAtlas, MicroJIT makes use of [side tables](SideTables.md).
 These